wolfalders/wolfalders.github.io/_pages/about.md

 Bananas and other crops planted in rocky, coralline limestone field plots in the eastern region of Unguja.

 ### Climate Change and Environmental Instability
 With colleagues at the University of Dar Es Salaam and the University of Sydney, I have received funding to investigate early coastal adaptations to climate change and environmental disasters on the Tanzanian mainland, at Pangani Bay.
 With fieldwork planned for 2024, our long-term goals are to investigate settlement shifts in response to climate oscillations in the southern hemisphere, and responses to acute environmental disasters like tsunamis and flooding events.
-We hope to model early Swahili adaptations to extreme environments in ways that might inform coastal resilience in Tanzania, a country which experiences the most destructive flooding of anywhere in East Africa.
+We are modeling early Swahili adaptations to extreme environments in ways that might inform coastal resilience in Tanzania, a country which experiences the most destructive flooding of anywhere in East Africa.

 ![beach near Dar Es Salaam](dar_port.jpg)